natalieagus/50002/docs/Software/m_cacheissues.md

 {: new-title}
 > Think!
 >
-> We do we not need a replacement policy for DM Cache?
+> Why do we not need a replacement policy for DM Cache?

 There are three common cache replacement strategies.
 Usually they're implemented **in hardware**, and carries varying degree of *overhead*.